TritonDataCenter/linux-live/docs/2-platform-image.md

 $ ./tools/debian-live -h
 ./tools/debian-live: illegal option -- h
 Usage:
-Create a new iamge from scratch
+Create a new image from scratch
     debian-live

 Run just the specified steps on an existing image build